Helping millions of people navigate the world of technology.

 To clear the Discord app cache on your Android or iPhone:

-Step 1: Open the Discord app and tap on your avatar in the bottom-right corner.
+Step 1: Open the Discord app and tap the profile icon at the bottom right corner.

 Step 2: Scroll down to the Dev Only section and tap the Clear Caches option.